• How much does your lawn service cost?

 If you believe your lawn might have a fungus please call us right away so we can address the problem.

-Bermudagrass mites and mealybugs can be a problem by piercing the grass and sucking out the plant juices.
-This can stress or thin the grass, but usually will not kill it.
-During the summer, when the grass is actively growing, it can easily handle small numbers of these insects.
+Some of the most damaging pests that feed on Bermuda grass include armyworms, cutworms, sod webworms, white grubs, and chinch bugs.
+Bermudagrass mites and mealybugs can also pose a problem by piercing the grass and extracting plant juices.
+While this may cause stress or thinning, it typically does not kill the grass.
+During the summer, when Bermuda grass is actively growing, it can usually withstand small infestations of these insects.

 Common Weeds in Oklahoma